Gauravsingh-45/hybTree-Pipeline/README.md

 The tree_files directory contains allseqs.fas.trerfile, this file is in newick format and can be visualised using ETE toolkit or iTOl visualiser.
 The same file can be obtained from the bootstrapped_tree directory with bootstrap support values.
 Bootstrapped tree files are obtained only if boostrap is set to "yes" in the config file.

 The pipline after getting completed, creates multiple directories with intermediate files.
-fastqc_output : quality metrices plots in a zip and html file.
+-fastqc_output : quality metrices plots in a zip and html file.
-Trimmomatic_output : Good quality sequencing reads, used as input reads for Hybpiper.
+-Trimmomatic_output : Good quality sequencing reads, used as input reads for Hybpiper.
-Hybpiper_output : Contains
+-Hybpiper_output : Contains a directory for each sample having separate directories for each gene.
+read more about hybpiper output at : https://github.com/mossmatters/HybPiper/wiki/Results-and-output-files
+-extracted_sequences : FASTA files with exon sequences extracted from each gene.
+-translated_gene_sequences : exon sequences converted into amino acid sequences.
+-nt_aligned_sequences : aligned exon sequences.
+-logs : Directory with stdout and stderr files for each step, useful for debugging purposes.